utkarshgogna1/portfolio-template-v2/README.md

 Clone this repo to your local machine.
 Checkout to a new branch.
 Give it a relevant name!
 Create a pull request.
-Connect
-Website at <a href="https://utkarshgogna1.github.io/" target="_blank">https://utkarshgogna1.github.io/</a>
-LinkedIn at <a href="https://www.linkedin.com/in/utkarshgogna1/" target="_blank">utkarshgogna1</a>
-License

-MIT license
-Copyright 2022 © <a href="https://utkarshgogna1.github.io/" target="_blank">Utkarsh Gogna</a>

 ### Summary of Changes:
-1. Updated repository links to `https://github.com/utkarshgogna1/portfolio-template-v2`.
+1. Updated repository links to https://github.com/utkarshgogna1/portfolio-template-v2 .
-2.
-3. Updated the website and LinkedIn links to reflect your profile (`utkarshgogna1`).
-4. Updated copyright details to "Utkarsh Gogna".
+2. Updated copyright details to "Utkarsh Gogna".

 Let me know if you need further modifications or if you'd like assistance with anything else!